Domain Ownership Checker

 - Expiration date — when the current registration expires

-- Days until expiry — calculated in real time, so you know exactly how much runway is left
+- Days until expiry — calculated in real time

 - Domain age — total days since registration